TheMich157/-FireGuard-Antivirus/README.md

 - 🩺 **Behavior Scan on Demand**
   - Runs a selected executable in a sandbox and reports suspicious network activity.
 - 📢 **Desktop Notifications & Audio Alerts**
-  - Alerts user with sound and popups when threats are detected.
+  - Alerts user with popups and an optional beep when threats are detected.
+- 📝 **Import Log**
+  - On startup the log shows all Python modules successfully loaded.
+- 🎨 **Light & Dark Themes**
+  - Switch between modern light or dark appearances.
+- 🌐 **Multi-language UI**
+  - Interface available in English, Slovak, Czech and German.
+- 📂 **Open Quarantine Folder**
+  - Quickly review quarantined files from the toolbar.

 ---